Japanese stories, poetry

 No present, obliterated past.

-Not mere shadowed imprint
+Not the mere shadowed imprint

-Not just the runner up in Hiroshima’s winning race,
+Not just the runner up

 Hiroshima, where one brilliant August day

-The silver bird dropped Little Boy on children in their play.
+The silver bird dropped Little Boy

-On Hiroshima across the aching beauty of the bay
+On Hiroshima, across the aching beauty of the bay

 It must have looked like that, that other sunny day …